Global Chess Festival: Global Chess Festival 2019

-The Fifth Global Chess Festival was again held in the Hungarian National Gallery on October 12, 2019.
+The Fifth Global Chess Festival was again held in the Hungarian National Gallery in October 12, 2019.
 Among the special guests were Arkady Dvorkovich, president of the International Chess Federation (FIDE), Vladimir Kramnik, 14th world champion, and the legendary trio of the three Polgar Sisters.
 It was the first time to organize The Inspiration Cup, which is a funny and entertaining form of chess called "Hand&Brain", where couples compete with each other, one player being the "Brain" to name a piece and the other player being the "Hand" to decide where to move with the piece.
 Also this year was the first edition of the Chess Connects Conference with renowned scientists, world-famous chess players and educators.
 It highlighted the major role chess plays in art, its contribution to science, the opportunities it provides in education as well as the evolution of chess as a sport.
 Ken Rogoff, a professor at Harvard University, showed how he could use his experience as a chess player in his earlier career with a special focus on the human factor.
 Neuroscientist Sylvester E. Vizi, former president of the Hungarian Academy of Sciences, gave a lecture on artificial intelligence, which was also discussed by international female chess master Natasha Regan and grandmaster Matthew Sadler, co-authors of the bestselling book on AlphaZero.
 Spanish specialist Leontxo Garcia outlined the benefits of chess in education, Chilean singer Juga compared the universal language of chess and music, and grandmaster Susan Polgar highlighted the success of the institute she has founded (SPICE) to encourage college chess.
 The 2019 Goodwill Ambassador of Chess award went to Vladimir Kramnik for his life achievement in Chess as a Sport, Leontxo Garcia for his efforts with Chess in Education, Demis Hassabis, DeepMind's chief executive officer and one of the foremost artificial intelligence researchers and Alpha Zero for Science in Chess.
 The late grandmaster Pal Benko was awarded a posthumous award for his artful ways on the chessboard.